jqrn/gatsby-plugin-s3/README.md

 the number of 302 (temporary) redirects you can create.
 For 301 (permanent) redirects, a way to get around the limit is [setting the `x-amz-website-redirect-location` header on an empty object](https://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html).
 To enable this behavior, set the `generateRedirectObjectsForPermanentRedirects` configuration option to `true`.

-## Contributing:

-Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to set up your development environment.